MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 You now have an Azure AD application configured.

 > [!NOTE]
-> You will assign the **Application (client) ID** and the **Client secret**, when you create the connection string and register the identity provider with the bot registration.
+> You'll assign the **Application (client) ID** and the **Client secret**, when you create the connection string and register the identity provider with the bot registration.
 See next section.

 ### Register the Azure AD identity provider with the bot

-The next step is to register the Azure AD application that you just created with the bot.
+The next step is to register your identity provider with your bot.

 #### [Azure AD v2](#tab/aadv2)